-COURSE DESCRIPTION: The Physics Honors curriculum will include the same topics as Physics.
+COURSE DESCRIPTION: The Honors Physics curriculum will include the same topics as Physics.
 Some differences include: more inquiry-based labs, more challenging homework assignments and assessments, more challenging thought experiments and special topics.
+Honors

-Physics Honors is highly recommended for students interested in taking Advanced Placement Physics the following year.
+Physics is highly recommended for students interested in taking Advanced Placement Physics the following year.

+AP PHYSICS 3650

-PHYSICS 3650 Credit: 1 (Weighted grade) Level: 11, 12 PREREQUISITE: Physics (3620) or Physics Honors (3621), and concurrent registration with AP Calculus BC
+PREREQUISITE: Physics (3620) or Honors Physics (3621), and concurrent registration with AP

+Calculus BC

-APPROXIMATE FEES: Field trip fee of approximately \$50; \$94 for the AP Physics Examination (optional, but an expectation)
+APPROXIMATE FEES: Field trip fee of approximately \$50; \$97 for the AP Physics Examination (optional, but an expectation)